-Site name Site considerations Ensuring an appropriate balance between privacy of individual pitches and natural surveillance across the site as a whole Room for vehicular circulation, including the movement of caravans; Minimise risk of conflict between vehicles and people; Consideration of health and safety including: appropriate separation distances; and safe areas for play Appropriately scaled amenity (or other) buildings; 7 Appropriately Scaled afficintly (or other) ballatings, Maximise the use of trees, hedgerows or other appropriate soft landscaping to define site boundaries and, where practicable, to demarcate internal areas.
+Site name Site considerations Ensuring an appropriate balance between privacy of individual pitches and natural surveillance across the site as a whole Room for vehicular circulation, including the movement of caravans; Minimise risk of conflict between vehicles and people; Consideration of health and safety including: appropriate separation distances; andsafe areas for play Appropriately scaled amenity (or other) buildings; Maximise the use of trees, hedgerows or other appropriate soft landscaping to define site boundaries and, where practicable, to demarcate internal areas.
 The extensive use of high walls or close-board fencing will not be considered appropriate.